jamisoncozart/Reddit-Miner/README.md

 ﻿# Reddit Miner

-Automated data mining off of Reddit's front page and storage in a MongoDB database.
-Local application built on Node.js.
+Automated data mining off of Reddit's front page and storage in a MongoDB database with an automated email service for error logging.

 ## What data does it mine?